oayman0/quiz-app-react-express/README.md

 ## Description

-The Quiz App is a simple web application built with React.js for the front-end and Express.js for the back-end.
+The Quiz App is a responsive and progressive web application built with React.js for the front-end and Express.js for the back-end.
 The app allows users to take a quiz where they are presented with a series of questions and are required to select the correct answer.
 After completing the quiz, the app displays the user's score and rank based on their performance.

 ## How to Run the Project Locally